-This is an example script to show how to install a module from it's manifest.xml file when all files are already copied into place in the filesytem
+This is an example script to show how to install a module from its manifest.xml file when all files are already copied into place in the filesystem

 This script is a copy of the installmodule.php script specifically tailored to installing the coreBOS updater module.